mustafaT96/insurellm_RAG_chatbot/README.md

+## 🎯 Problem Statement

+Organisations often store critical information across internal documents such as policies, FAQs, product notes, and operational guides.
+While this information exists, it is often difficult for employees or users to quickly find accurate, up-to-date answers using traditional keyword search.

+This leads to:
+- Time wasted searching through documents
+- Inconsistent or incomplete answers
+- Increased reliance on subject-matter experts for routine questions

+Large Language Models (LLMs) can generate fluent answers, but **on their own they may hallucinate or provide information that is not grounded in company-approved sources**.

+### The Challenge

+How can we build a conversational assistant that:
+- Answers questions **only using trusted internal documents**
+- Retrieves the most relevant information accurately
+- Provides clear, context-aware answers
+- Remains transparent about where the information comes from

+### The Solution

+This project implements a **Retrieval-Augmented Generation (RAG) chatbot** that combines:

+- **Vector search** to retrieve relevant document chunks
+- **LLM-based query rewriting and reranking** to improve retrieval quality
+- **Context-grounded answer generation** to ensure responses are based strictly on the knowledge base
+- **A user-friendly Gradio interface** for interactive querying

+The result is a chatbot that delivers **accurate, explainable, and source-backed answers** about the organisation (Insurellm), while reducing hallucinations and improving information accessibility.

+---

 ## 📁 Code Overview & Execution Flow

 This project consists of three main Python files that together implement a complete